aiblocks/docs/guides/get-started/transactions.md

 Transaction transaction = new Transaction.Builder(sourceAccount, Network.TESTNET)
         .addOperation(new PaymentOperation.Builder(destination, new AssetTypeNative(), "10").build())
         // A memo allows you to add your own metadata to a transaction.
 It's
-        // optional and does not affect how Stellar treats the transaction.
+        // optional and does not affect how AiBlocks treats the transaction.
         .addMemo(Memo.text("Test Transaction"))
         // Wait a maximum of three minutes for the transaction .setTimeout(180)